• Skip to primary navigation

 Just reduce this number by using the drop-down menu or manually change the number.

-If you aren't able to get enough historical data for MT4 from the default MT4 provider, you can always download data from a third party.
+If you aren't able to get enough historical data in the default version of MT4, you can always download data from a third party.

-Once you get a third party file, simply use the Import button inside History Center.
+Once you get a third party file, simply use the Import button inside History Center, or use a broker-specific version of MT4.

-We recommend using this data service for 3rd party MT4 data.
+• We recommend using this data service for 3rd party Forex data.

 Final Thoughts on How to Download MT4 Historical Forex Data